perifinance/peri-finance/README.md

 It is powered by USDC Stablecoin and PERI, the Peri Protocol Token.
 PERI and USDC holders can stake them into PERI Liquidity Pool to issue Pynth called pUSD.

+# Bug Bounty README

+## Overview

+This bug bounty document is to verify that [88mph] hosts a bug bounty on Immunefi at the address [https://immunefi.com/bounty/88mph/](https://immunefi.com/bounty/88mph/).

+If you have found a vulnerability in our project, it must be submitted through [Immunefi's platform](https://immunefi.com/).
+Immunefi will handle bug bounty communications.

+See the bounty page at Immunefi for more details on accepted vulnerabilities, payout amounts, and rules of participation.

+Users who violate the rules of participation will not receive bug bounty payouts and may be temporarily suspended or banned from the bug bounty program.

 # Test

 [![CircleCI](https://circleci.com/gh/perifinance/peri-finance.svg?style=svg)](https://circleci.com/gh/perifinance/peri-finance)